 "DINO" and RAT PACK TRIBUTES

-At a party in late 2007, Steve was informally singing a couple of Dean Martin songs for friends.
-At that same party was Shane Kelly, a local Frank Sinatra tribute artist that was putting together a Rat Pack show, and he was so impressed with Steve's "Dino" that he immediately booked him for a series of casino shows.
+In 2007, Steve filled-in as "Dino" in a Rat Pack Tribute Show at the Viejas Casino.
 When David Wolf, a top Jerry Lewis Tribute artist, saw Steve as Dino, he booked him in series of "A Tribute to Martin & Lewis" shows and a mid west tour..
 When Michael B. Levin was looking for a fill-in for his show "The Rat Pack Encore", he booked Steve.
 That lead to a couple of other national Rat Pack shows and tours..
 After being introduced to Skip E. Lowe, Steve not only did three of Skippy's syndicated TV shows, but he became one of the top draws and regular members of the Monday night showcase in Beverly Hills, where he met keyboardist David Moscoe.
-With David Moscoe on board as musical director he started a series of his own local shows.
+With David Moscoe on board as musical director he started a series of his own local shows which continue to this day.

 "THE RETRO-ROCKERS" and more